 Here at Fernwood, we know that our NZ tree fern products are second to none.
 But we don’t expect anyone just to take our word for it.
 We have given several orchid growers here in New Zealand the opportunity to try it out, and the feedback we’ve received has been exceptional.

 Fernwood NZ has developed a robust system that ensures all harvesting of tree fern is managed sustainably.
 The environment is left as it was found.
 Intact and undisturbed.
-Read more in this article published in the American Orchid Society Magazine.
+An article was published in the American Orchid Society Magazine.